duncanhkc/eck/README.md

 # ECK

+This project IS NOT a helm chart yet !!!

 This project elaborate how to deploy an eck in K8s.
 Write helm charts for them if needed in the future.